d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 can determine how quickly our optimization algorithm converges.
 Poor choices here can cause us to encounter exploding or vanishing gradients while training.
-In this section, we delve into these topics with greater detail and discuss some useful heuristics that you will find useful throughout your career in deep learning.
+In this section, we delve into these topics in greater detail and discuss some useful heuristics that you will find useful throughout your career in deep learning.